cindyokino/Rocket_Elevators_Controllers/README.md

 If you want to test a new scenario, go to the **testing program** section at the end of the file for more information.

+## 🏘️Residential_Controller.py
+You can run the code with node at the terminal of your preference by typing **py Residential_Controller.py**

+If you want to test a new scenario, go to the **testing program** section at the end of the file for more information.

+## 🏘️Residential_Controller.rb